chcharcharlie/10XResearcher/prompt_instructions.md

    - Numbered, actionable tasks using a checkbox format
    - Success criteria for each step
    - Expected outcomes
+   - Explicit identification of required external data sources for each task

 2. Format the research plan with clear progress tracking:
    ```markdown